tomjoht/tomjoht.github.io/_posts/2017/12/2017-12-01-how-to-become-a-voracious-reader.md

 ---
 title: "How to become a voracious reader"
-summary: "Voracious reading begins with voracious thinking.
+description: "Voracious reading begins with voracious thinking.
 Asking questions gives us a purpose and drive for reading."
 bitlink: http://bit.ly/voraciousreadinghowto2
 categories:
 - writing